tachyonlabs/raspberry_pi_slide_and_video_show/README.md

         * For Raspbian Wheezy with the LXDE GUI desktop: `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart`

-        * For Raspbian Jessie with the Pixel GUI desktop: `sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart`
+        * For Raspbian Jessie or Raspbian Stretch, with the Pixel GUI desktop: `sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart`

         to edit the autostart file, adding the line
         ```